PulsarHRI/pulsarhri.github.io/docs/cli.md

 ```bash
 pulsar-cli params -p <port>
 ```
-Then connected to a device via USB, you can retrieve all the parameters of the device.
+When connected to a device via USB, you can retrieve all the parameters of the device.
 This command will display the current configuration of the actuator.
 Replace `<port>` with the appropriate serial port of the actuator (e.g., `/dev/ttyUSB0` on Linux or `COM3` on Windows).